infinitered/ignite/docs/Styling.md

 Ignite's approach to styling individual components is, like many other things in Ignite, straightforward and direct.

-If you're looking to set app-wide styles such ass, check out the [Theming](./Theming.md) documentation.
+If you're looking to set app-wide styles such as, check out the [Theming](./Theming.md) documentation.

 We don't use `StyleSheet.create()` as a general rule, as it doesn't provide any real benefits over bare objects.